Nathaniel P. Banks: Louisiana Reconstruction

 Banks undertook a number of steps intended to facilitate the Reconstruction plans of President Lincoln in Louisiana.
 When Banks arrived in New Orleans, the atmosphere was somewhat hostile to the Union owing to some of Butler's actions.
 Banks moderated some of Butler's policies, freeing civilians that Butler had detained and reopening churches whose ministers refused to support the Union.
-He recruited large numbers of African Americans for the military, and instituted formal works and education programs to organize the many slaves who had left their plantations, believing they had been freed.
-Because Banks believed the plantation owners would need to play a role in Reconstruction, the work program was not particularly friendly to African Americans, requiring them to sign year-long work contracts, and subjecting vagrants to involuntary public work.
+He recruited large numbers of African Americans for the military, and he instituted formal work and education programs to organize the many slaves who had left their plantations, believing they had been freed.
+Because Banks believed the plantation owners would need to play a role in Reconstruction, the work program was not particularly friendly to African Americans, requiring them to sign year-long work contracts and subjecting vagrants to involuntary public work.
 The education program was effectively shut down after Southerners regained control of the city in 1865.

-In August 1863, President Lincoln ordered Banks to oversee the creation of a new state constitution, and in December granted him wide-ranging authority to create a new civilian government.
-However, because voter enrollment was low, Banks canceled planned Congressional elections, and worked with civilian authorities to increase enrollment rates.
+In August 1863, President Lincoln ordered Banks to oversee the creation of a new state constitution, and in December, he granted Banks wide-ranging authority to create a new civilian government.
+However, because voter enrollment was low, Banks canceled planned Congressional elections and worked with civilian authorities to increase enrollment rates.
 After a February 1864 election organized by Banks, a Unionist government was elected in Louisiana, and Banks optimistically reported to Lincoln that Louisiana would "become in two years, under a wise and strong government, one of the most loyal and prosperous States the world has ever seen."
 A constitutional convention held from April to July 1864 drafted a new constitution that provided for the emancipation of slaves.
 Banks was a significant influence on the convention, insisting that provisions be included for African-American education and at least partial suffrage.